Dominican Pollo Guisado (Stewed Chicken) Recipe

 To make this recipe, start by getting a large bowl.
 Add the chicken, lime, oregano, onions, salt, garlic and oil to the bowl.
 You can use most types of oil, but vegetable oil is most common for this dish.

-After the chicken’s done marinating, heat oil in a pot over medium heat, add the sugar if you’re using it, and wait until it browns.
-Then, add the chicken, cook and stir until the chicken has a light brown color.
-(Note: set aside all the other things in the marinade for now.
-They’ll be used later when we add veggies to the stew.)
+After the chicken’s done marinating, heat the oil in a pot over medium heat.
+Add the sugar if you’re using it, and wait until it browns.

 Next, add the tomato paste and half a cup of water to the pot.
 Simmer over low heat to produce a light sauce, about 10 minutes.